drkmgr/robot/README.md

 * robotframework-seleniumlibrary 3.3.1

 ### Environment setup (linux/ubuntu)
-Required:
+**Required:**
 ```
 pip install --upgrade robotframework
 pip install --upgrade robotframework-seleniumlibrary
 ```

-Optional:
+**Optional:**
 ```
 pip install webdrivermanager
 ```
 *If you have already Chrome browser driver, then you don't need it.
-If you don't have and don't want to install it manualy, install this manager and run bellow command.*
+If you don't have and don't want to install it manualy, install this manager and run bellow command in command line.*

 ```
 webdrivermanager chrome --linkpath /usr/local/bin